 “With the 49th pick in the 2019 NBA Draft, the San Antonio Spurs select Quinndary Weatherspoon from Mississippi State University.”

-As the words from NBA Deputy Commissioner Mark Tatum rung throughout the Barclays Center, Weatherspoon rose from his seat, his emotionless face a foil to the cheering family and friends surrounding him – precisely what you would expect from the man whose demeanor has drawn Kawhi Leonard comparisons.
+As the words from NBA Deputy Commissioner Mark Tatum rung throughout the Barclays Center, Weatherspoon rose from his seat, his emotionless face a foil to the cheering family and friends surrounding him – precisely what you would expect from the man whose demeanor has drawn comparisons to phlegmatic NBA star Kawhi Leonard.

 Beside him, rising at the same time, was a man wearing a suit, glasses and a bigger grin than anybody else in the building – a stark contrast to the stoic Weatherspoon.

 “Yes!
-Whooooo!” the grinning man shouted, no longer able to contain the excitement that had begun sprouting in him 40 seconds earlier, when he had learned that the Spurs would be drafting Weatherspoon.
+Wooooo!” the grinning man shouted, no longer able to contain the excitement that had begun sprouting in him 40 seconds earlier, when he had learned that the Spurs would be drafting Weatherspoon.

 He dapped up Weatherspoon, then stood still for a few moments, beaming, soaking it in.
 He snapped back to reality, gave out a couple of hugs and jovially slapped Weatherspoon on the back.